 Stop eating unsustainable fish – Fish populations of key species are rapidly diminishing so understand where your fish is coming from, how it was fished and avoid eating top predators like Tuna, Swordfish and Shark.

 Minimise sunscreen use if you’re going to swim – Various chemicals commonly used in sunscreens have been linked to damage to marine life and coral reefs in particular.
-Even those which claim to be ‘reef safe’ may not be according to some studies.
 If you’re planning on swimming, shade, hats and long-sleeved rashies are the go!